arangodb/arangodb/Documentation/UserManual/Foxx.md

-# Fuxx: Build APIs and simple web applications in ArangoDB
+# Foxx: Build APIs and simple web applications in ArangoDB

 **WARNING: The following documentation file is pure fiction, it is not yet finished**

-An application build with Fuxx is written in JavaScript and deployed to ArangoDB directly.
+An application build with Foxx is written in JavaScript and deployed to ArangoDB directly.
 ArangoDB serves this application, you do not need a separate application server.

 So given you want to build an application that sends a plain-text response "Worked!" for all requests to `/my/wiese`.
-How would you achieve that with Fuxx?
+How would you achieve that with Foxx?

 First, create a directory `my_app` and save a file called `app.js` in this directory.
 Write the following content to this file:

-    FuxxApplication = require("org/arangodb/fuxx").FuxxApplication;
+    FoxxApplication = require("org/arangodb/foxx").FoxxApplication;

-    app = new FuxxApplication();
+    app = new FoxxApplication();

     app.get('/wiese', function(req, res) {
       res.set("Content-Type", "text/plain");